Our impact

 Stéphanie Bouzigues-Eschmann, Secretary General of the French Global Environment Facility (FFEM)

 Our impact is that of an entire collective, both on land and at sea!
-At the heart of Tara’s DNA is close collaboration between the Foundation, sailors and scientists, which enables innovative ocean science.
-There are also artists in residence who observe and reveal, according to their sensibilities, the richness and fragility of the ocean.
-It is a pioneering model to be cherished.
+At the heart of Tara’s DNA is a close collaboration between the Foundation, sailors and scientists, which enables innovative ocean science.
+There are also artists in residence who observe and reveal, through their sensibilities, the richness and fragility of the ocean.
+It is a pioneering model we want to cherish.
+We need every support.
+Every donation can help us accomplish our mission.

 Étienne Bourgois, Co-founder and President of the Tara Ocean Foundation